francistor/igor/doc/Intro.md

 * Handle them in Go functions, implementing `type RadiusPacketHandler func(request *RadiusPacket) (*RadiusPacket, error)` or `type MessageHandler func(request *DiameterMessage) (*DiameterMessage, error)`

 * Handle them as http2 requests, with a JSON payload representing the radius packet or diameter message, producing an answer which will respresent the answer.
 Any web server can be used for this purpose, and standard http message processing techniques may be applied.
-As a drawback, the performance is much lower.
+As a drawback, the performance is poorer.

 In addition, Igor accepts also http requests that represent Radius or Diameter messages, which will be processed according to the defined rules, for instance, forwarding to another Diameter peer or Radius server.
 In this way, it will acct as a Radius client.